-Just as there’s a wide variety in magical weapons, D&D 5E contains a vast selection of different possible spell scrolls.
+Just as there’s a wide variety of magical weapons, D&D 5e contains a vast selection of different spell scrolls of varying rarity.
 These are exactly what they sound like: a spell written on a scroll, ready to be cast by a character who’s got the right skills.

-What makes the D&D spell scroll special is that, if you have a scroll for a spell that’s also on your casting list, you don’t have to use up your material components to cast it, as you normally would.
+What makes the Spell Scroll 5e special is that, if you have a scroll for a spell that’s also on your casting list, you don’t have to use up your material components to cast it, as you normally would.
 However, it is a one-time thing; once the spell is complete, the scroll is destroyed.
 Still – if you know a great spell, but it has very expensive or rare components, the spell scroll could come in handy.

 Circlet of Blasting 5e

 Magic weapons aren’t the only magic items that can do damage.
-The Circlet of Blasting is both a stylish accessory, and an aid in battle.
+The Circlet of Blasting 5e is a wonderous and uncommon item, a stylish accessory, and an aid in battle.
 While you are wearing the circlet, you can use an action to cast Scorching Ray, adding an additional +5 to the attack roll.